Excessive interest and financing expenses limitation rules

 • Is a standalone entity or a member of a group consisting only of Canadian-resident corporations and trusts

-• Carries on substantially all their business, if any, undertakings, and activities in Canada and has limited ties to non‑resident persons
+• Carries on substantially all of its business, if any, undertakings, and activities in Canada and has limited ties to non‑resident persons

 Filing your information